r-lib/usethis/tests/testthat/_snaps/package.md

     Code
       use_package("withr")
     Message
-      v Adding 'withr' to Imports field in DESCRIPTION
+      v Adding "withr" to Imports field in DESCRIPTION
       * Refer to functions with `withr::fun()`
     Code
       use_package("withr")
       use_package("withr", "Suggests")
     Condition
       Warning:
-      Package 'withr' is already listed in 'Imports' in DESCRIPTION, no change made.
+      Package "withr" is already listed in Imports in 'DESCRIPTION', no change made.

 # use_package() handles R versions with aplomb